afkummer/ufrgs-inf05010-2019-1/README.md

 # INF05010 - Combinatorial Optimization

-This repository contains supplementary data used on INF05010 course on the class of first semester of 2019/1.
+This repository contains supplementary data used in INF05010 course for the 2019/1.
+A presentation of problems and their mathematical formulation can be found [here](problems-presentation.pdf) (in portuguese).
+A more complete specification of the project is available [here](project-specs.pdf) (in portuguese).
+Further information can be found in [Moodle platform](https://moodle.inf.ufrgs.br/course/view.php?id=255).

 ## Optimization project